EasyEdu/enrollment.js/README.md

 }
 ```

-Last but not least, if the given user properties object contain a key email, but there is already a enrolled student in the given class with the given email, you will get the following error as on the errorCallback:
+Last but not least, if the given user properties object contain a key email, but there is already a enrolled student in the given class with the given email, you will get the following error as the first argument on the errorCallback:

 ```js
 ["User with the given email is already enrolled to the given class"]